14 Silent Lupus Symptoms You Should Never Ignore

 You have tender bumps on your neck

 Lymph nodes are small, bean-shaped structures throughout your body that help fight infection and filter out harmful substances.
 Normally you can’t see or feel them but when they’re working overtime, as in the case of lupus, they can become visibly swollen and painful to touch.
 The most common place to feel them is along your neck, down your jaw, and behind your ears, but they can also swell in your groin, abdomen, armpits, clavicle, and other places.
 “Swollen lymph nodes are occasionally seen as a result of a lupus flare,” says Joan T. Merrill, MD, the medical director of the Lupus Foundation of America and the head of the Clinical Pharmacology Research Program at the Oklahoma Medical Research Foundation Oklahoma City, OK.
 Those looking out for lupus symptoms will want to check in on their lymph nodes from time to time.
-Lupus—along with other diseases—can also have symptoms which manifest in your feet.

 You get a rash in bright sunlight

 A red, butterfly-shaped rash over your nose and cheeks that is triggered by sunlight is one of the more unique symptoms of lupus, Dr. Lee says.
 At first, it may look like you simply have a flushed face from the heat but unlike a heat rash, a lupus rash may linger long after you’ve left the sun.
-Here are 10 diseases that show up first on your face.

 “Exhausted” doesn’t even begin to describe how tired you feel